Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

-Low back pain can often occur for no obvious reason – you can simply wake up with it or it can happen during the day out of the blue – but it can also occur after lifting a heavy object or moving awkwardly.
-Because non-specific back pain is sometimes called ‘simple’ back pain, it can be mistaken for very mild pain but although it can be mild it may also be severe too.
+Low back pain can often occur for no obvious reason – you can simply wake up with it, or it can happen during the day out of the blue – but it can also occur after lifting a heavy object or moving awkwardly.
+Other common reasons for back pain include slipped discs, muscle spasm and some conditions and diseases, such as arthritis, spinal stenosis and fibromyalgia.

 You can reduce your risk of making your low back pain worse or preventing it flaring up again, by maintaining a healthy weight, or losing weight if you’re overweight, giving up smoking if relevant, taking regular low-impact exercise and keeping your stress levels to a minimum.
 If your job or hobby involves regular lifting, make sure you learn how to do this properly to protect your back, as this can leave it prone to injury.